bhagwaths/DLC-freezing/README.md

 # DLC-freezing

-This repository contains MATLAB scripts to measure freezing behavior based on pose coordinates from [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
+This repository contains MATLAB scripts to measure freezing or struggling behavior based on pose coordinates from [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).

 - **CheckThresholds**

-  This script is designed for a contextual fear conditioning paradigm, allowing the user to enter video and coordinate information and set freezing thresholds in a GUI.
-Users can interactively view the video frame-by-frame with freezing labels, as well as a plot of coordinate distance change by frame, to determine optimal thresholds.
+  This script allows the user to enter video and coordinate information and set thresholds in a GUI.
+Users can interactively view the video frame-by-frame with behavior labels and plot coordinate distance change by frame to determine optimal thresholds.

   ![Screenshot](https://github.com/bhagwaths/DLC-freezing/blob/master/CheckThresholds/CheckThresholds_example.PNG)